Monsy-DS/blogDS/README.md

 # blogDS
 flask blog of my ML code

-Datasets which I used to train my code can be found here:
+Datasets which I used to train my models on can be found here:

 basket 	- 	https://www.kaggle.com/heeraldedhia/groceries-dataset